LeanSystemsLab/stc-app/docs/architecture.md

 --- | ---
 Maintainable and readable codebase with clear documentation | Supports educational use and makes it easy for readers and contributors to understand and extend the system.
 Usable out-of-the-box with minimal configuration | Encourages adoption and lowers barriers to experimentation and learning, especially in a book/tutorial context.
-Secure handling of sensitive user data (images, location, authentication) | The app processes potentially sensitive data; clear security practices are necessary to prevent leaks or abuse.
+Secure handling of sensitive user data (images, location, authentication) | The system processes potentially sensitive data; clear security practices are necessary to prevent leaks or abuse.
 Responsive and intuitive UI on mobile devices | Core user flow relies on smartphone interaction; the interface must be seamless on small screens with limited input methods.
 Robust against third-party API failures | Reliance on external services (Auth0, GPT) introduces fragility.
-The app must fail gracefully or provide fallback options.
+The system must fail gracefully or provide fallback options.
-Cross-platform browser compatibility | The web app must function consistently across common mobile browsers to avoid excluding users.
+Cross-platform browser compatibility | The web application must function consistently across common mobile browsers to avoid excluding users.
 Low cost of operation with usage limits | Prevents abuse of paid APIs and enables cost control for self-hosted deployments.

 ## Stakeholders